You get attention. It feels good.

 Procurement hit their cost savings.
 Marketing never knew.
 Leadership never saw the gap.

-That’s aggressive risk—structural dysfunction compounding silently until the damage is irreversible.
+That’s aggressive risk, structural dysfunction compounding silently until the damage is irreversible.

-That mug wrote: "We've cut corners."
-A small cost-cutting decision rewrote the story of an entire brand — and the organization never knew it was happening.
+A small cost-cutting decision rewrote the story of an entire brand, and the organization never knew it was happening.

 We use multiple touchpoints in the diagnostic process, but branded giveaways offer the most honest diagnostic lens.
-Everyone is honest about swag, how they use it and how they feel about it.
+Everyone is honest about swag: how they use it and how they feel about it.
 No one tries to defend it.

-"How you deploy a $3 item tells me how your organization deploys any tactic — content, trade shows, sponsorships, even AI — and how your team optimizes or squanders a $50,000 budget."
+"How you deploy a $3 item tells me how your organization deploys any tactic — content, trade shows, sponsorships, even AI— and how your team optimizes or squanders a $50,000 budget."

 Here is what the diagnostic reveals, and what gets delivered.